carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 ## Ownership transfer types

-Another special case that is important to optimize for is when ownership of data is being transferred between C++ and Carbon.
+It's also import to optimize for the case where pointer ownership is transferred between C++ and Carbon.
 This can be tricky to recognize due to reasonable use of pass-by-value when doing ownership transfer in C++, but Carbon should recognize as many idioms as possible.

 The most fundamental case to handle is `std::unique_ptr`, which fortunately is easily recognized.
 It can only signify a transfer of ownership.
 Here Carbon